UK Human Resources

 - The maximum loan period is five years.
 The IRS allows up to 10 years for a loan solely to purchase your primary residence.
 Documentation is required.

-- There is a maximum of five outstanding loans at any time.
+- There is a maximum of three outstanding loans at any time.

 - Each retirement carrier may have additional rules related to the type of investments involved or company policies.

 - Fees for loan administration charged by the retirement carrier, if applicable, may vary and are the responsibility of the employee.